dmccreary/circuits/docs/glossary.md

 #### Transfer Function

 A mathematical representation of the relationship between the input and output of a system, typically expressed in the frequency domain.

+#### Vector Store

+A Vector Store is a specialized data structure used to store and manage high-dimensional vector representations of data, typically derived from large language models (LLMs).
+It allows for efficient similarity searches by comparing the vectors of different items, enabling the retrieval of the most relevant or semantically similar information based on proximity in vector space.

+**Example:** In our circuits course, a vector store can be used to store vector representations of key concepts or questions from course materials.
+When a student searches for "how to solve for voltage in a parallel circuit," the system can retrieve similar items, such as related questions on current, resistance, or Kirchhoff's Laws, even if the exact terms are not matched.
+This helps students find conceptually similar resources or FAQs that are most relevant to their queries.

 #### Voltage